floss1138/dbDotCad/README.md

 If the modified attout.txt is saved as a new file, typically with a .js extension this can be passed to the mongo client:
 `mongo bulkinsert_example.js`

-It is possible to script the find command to produce clean json by addin a forEach(prinjson) loop, for example:
+It is possible to script the find command to produce clean json by adding a forEach(printjson) loop, for example:
 `db.s1_2blocks.find ({"_id" : "'30C91_s1_02-20-3023"}).forEach(printjson);`

 js scripts can be run without specifying the database name if they contain the getSiblingDB definition, for example: